The algebraic cheap rebuilding property: Introduction

 \section{Introduction}

 \textbf{Bootstrapping Theorems.} Many homological properties of groups enjoy inheritance results, e.g., for graphs of groups (such as amalgamated products and HNN-extensions) and for group extensions.
 For a sequence~$\sfB_*=(\sfB_n)_{n\in \IZ}$ of classes of groups, the following are desirable: \begin{enumerate}[label=(\arabic*)] \item Let~$\Gamma$ be the fundamental group of a finite graph of groups.
 If all vertex groups lie in~$\sfB_n$ and all edge groups lie in~$\sfB_{n-1}$, then $\Gamma\in \sfB_n$; \item Let~$1\to N\to \Gamma\to Q\to 1$ be a group extension.
 If~$N\in \sfB_m$ for all~$m\le n$ and~$Q$ is of type~$\sfF_n$, then $\Gamma\in \sfB_n$. \end{enumerate} Recall that a group~$\Gamma$ is \emph{of type~$\sfF_n$} if there exists a model for the classifying space~$K(\Gamma,1)$ with finite $n$-skeleton.
 Statements~\ref{item:amalg intro} and~\ref{item:extensions intro} are very useful in practice, e.g., for inductive approaches.
-For instance, if the group of integers~$\IZ$ lies in~$\sfB_m$ for all~$m\le n$, then it follows from~\ref{item:amalg intro} and~\ref{item:extensions intro} that all infinite elementary amenable groups of type~$\sfFP_\infty$ lie in~$\sfB_n$.
-In fact, both \ref{item:amalg intro} and~\ref{item:extensions intro} are special cases of the following more general inheritance result.
+For instance, if the group of integers~$\IZ$ lies in~$\sfB_m$ for all~$m\le n$, then it follows from~\ref{item:amalg intro} and~\ref{item:extensions intro} that all infinite elementary amenable groups of type~$\sfFP_\infty$ lie in~$\sfB_n$ (Example~\ref{ex:elementary:ame}).
+In fact, both \ref{item:amalg intro} and~\ref{item:extensions intro} are special cases of the more general inheritance result below (Theorem~\ref{thm:bootstrapping intro}).

-We introduce the notion of a \emph{bootstrappable property~$\sfB_*$ of groups} (Definition~\ref{defn:equivariant bootstrappable}).
-It is a sequence~$\sfB_*=(\sfB_n)_{n\in \IZ}$ of classes of groups~$\Gamma$ for which the trivial $\IZ\Gamma$-module~$\IZ$ admits a projective resolution lying in a class of $\IZ\Gamma$-chain complexes satisfying certain axioms.
-These axioms are easy to formulate and straightforward to verify in many situations.
+We introduce the notion of a \emph{bootstrappable property~$\sfB_*$ of groups} (Definition~\ref{defn:pre-boot}).
+The sequence~$\sfB_*=(\sfB_n)_{n\in \IZ}$ of classes of groups is associated to a family~$(\sfB^\Gamma_n)_{n\in \IZ,\Gamma}$, where~$\Gamma$ ranges over all groups and~$\sfB^\Gamma_n$ is a class of $\IZ\Gamma$-chain complexes that is compatible with suspensions, mapping cones, and induction: The class~$\sfB_n$ consists of the groups~$\Gamma$ for which the trivial $\IZ\Gamma$-module~$\IZ$ admits a projective resolution lying in~$\sfB^\Gamma_n$.
+The basic example of a bootstrappable property of groups is algebraic finiteness properties, where~$\sfB^\Gamma_n$ is the class of $\IZ\Gamma$-chain complexes with finitely generated chain modules in degrees~$\le n$.